ContextLab/sherlock-topic-model-paper/README.md

 # Capturing the geometric structure of our experiences and how we remember them

-This repo contains data and code used to produce the paper _Capturing the geometric structure of our experiences and how we remember them_ by Andrew C. Heusser and Jeremy R. Manning.
+This repo contains data and code used to produce the paper "_Capturing the geometric structure of our experiences and how we remember them_" by Andrew C. Heusser and Jeremy R. Manning.
 The repo is organized as follows:

 ```
 root